How To Choose Essay Topic

 Understand The End Goal Of The Assignment

 To put it quite bluntly what this means is knowing what reaction this paper is supposed to get from its reader.
 Therefore, it is essential that the writer identifies the desired style for the required article.
 Start by finding out whether it has to be a Fictional, Nonfictional or Creative Nonfiction writing piece.
 The importance of its category at this early stage is that it will significantly impact the planning phase regarding the choice of resources as well as one’s stylistic expression.
 It is important to note that generally, you will not be asked to write Creative Nonfiction unless it is for a particular creative arts class.
 Being aware of these things will make a significant difference in finding easy essay topics.
+So, let's see how to choose best essay topics.

-So what’s the difference in writing Fictional or Nonfictional papers?
+What’s the difference in writing Fictional or Nonfictional papers?

 Fictional work is more for those who enjoy the art of storytelling and want to put these stories down on paper.
 Keep in mind that this means your stories don’t always have to be true, even if there are real life components in them such as the time setting or location.
 Choosing to adopt this style means it is time to familiarize one’s self with the sub-genres of fiction that go as follows: